augtheo/gradle.nvim/README.rst

 Installation
 ############

 This is a remote plugin with a compiled component.
-It requires at least JDK 11.
+It requires at least JDK 11 present in the path.
-Please see the INSTALL_ file for more details.

 .. code-block:: sh

    use {"augtheo/gradle.nvim" , run = "./gradlew install"}

 When running the compiled component, communication happens over standard input